-This flowering plant prefers to grow in light shade and high humidity and can be found in greatest numbers in woodland by lakes.
+Small cow-wheat is a flowering plant that prefers to grow in light shade and high humidity.
+It can be found in greatest numbers in woodland by lakes.
 It also grows in birch woodlands, stream valleys, on banks and in hollows.
 Its large seeds do not disperse very far and are susceptible to predation.
 The decline in numbers of this plant have been attributed to afforestation, application of fertiliser at woodland edges, grazing and trampling by livestock.

 This plant has narrow, bright green leaves, sometimes with a hint of red or purple.
 The deep-yellow flowers are short, broad and have a drooping lower lip.
 They can be seen part-way down the stem.